rammyblog/COVID-19-NEWS/README.md

-# Nigeria COVID-19 NEWS tracker 2.0+ project template
+# Nigeria COVID-19 NEWS Tracker

 This project was developed to help Nigeria get authentic news from her top media outlets.